 - Succession planning

-- Recruiting: Applicant Tracking Systems can help you manage internal and candidate communications, organize information and allow recruiters to collaborate better.
+Applicant tracking systems can help you manage leadership and candidate communications, organize information and allow recruiters to collaborate better.
 This is essential as 60% of candidates think better communication during the application process makes a more positive impression.

-- Onboarding: Employee Onboarding Solutions can increase productivity, decrease turnover, and ease new hires into their role.
+Employee onboarding solutions can increase productivity, decrease turnover, and ease new hires into their role.
 Effective onboarding programs increase retention by 25% and improve employee performance by 11%.

-- Performance Management: Performance Management Systems can increase transparency and collaboration, make employees feel more connected to their job, help drive succession planning, and boost the effectiveness and frequency of feedback.
+Performance management systems can increase transparency and collaboration, make employees feel more connected to their job, help drive succession planning, and boost the effectiveness and frequency of feedback.
 With 86% of executives and employees citing the lack of collaboration and proper communication as the cause for workplace failures, these systems can be a lifesaver for your organization at some point.

 By this point, you are probably certain that you definitely need a talent management system in place.
 You need a strong strategy to develop the talent of your employees.
 Below are 9 tips, as mentioned on the Greenhouse blog, on how to create a successful talent management system for your company.